Honda Accord vs Mercedes-Benz C-Class

 Feature Showdown

-The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Mercedes-Benz C-Class gets a 11.9-inch display.
+The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Mercedes-Benz C-Class gets a 11.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Accord stands out with power tailgate and Bose audio that you will not find on the Mercedes-Benz C-Class.
 The Mercedes-Benz C-Class counters with head-up display and panoramic roof.
 Which feature set matters more depends on your daily routine and priorities.